JavaScript Definition

 JavaScript Environment

-The JavaScript definition that is used to describe the test case is executed only ONCE by our API when saving your test case or uploading via the stormforge CLI tool.
+The JavaScript definition that is used to describe the test case is executed only ONCE by our API when saving your test case or uploading via the forge CLI tool.
 There is no JavaScript being executed when a test is running.
 This means the JavaScript is executed once before you actually run a test case and without any concrete test data or other state.
 Functions like getVar() or session.ds.generateFrom().get() return internal placeholders that will be replaced during the actual test run execution later.

 Note that the JavaScript environment is a minimal environment, so you will not find any browser APIs (like window or navigator) nor any other system APIs like in a Node.js context.
 It is also not possible to load any external JavaScript libraries.